pythoninthegrass/force_recompile_shaders/README.md

 # force_recompile_shaders

-Removes all shader caches from Nvidia and AMD GPUs on Windows.
+Removes all shader caches from Nvidia, AMD, and Intel Arc GPUs on Windows.

 Used to troubleshoot Starfield in particular, but applies to other games generally.